MartinBradbury/trihub/README.md

 ## Future Features

-1. Use a rich text editor to anyable further customisability of the rendered training plan content.
+1. Use a rich text editor to enable further customisability of the rendered training plan content.
 2. Use more advanced filtering for training plans to make them even more customisable.
 Such as fitness level, gender, discipline strengths or weaknesses.
-3. Integration of strave or garmin connect for users to upload their performances to trihub.
+3. Integration of Starva or Garmin connect for users to upload their performances to trihub.
 4. Break each session down into individual session and allowing the user to add a comment after each session based on their performance.
 5. Enable the user to customise the generated training plan to further fit their requirements.

 ## Design: